 Subscribing is supporting

 Receiving a constant revenue for a application allows the developer to keep working on the app itself, like adding new features.
-This is usually the way to keep users “engaged” with the app.
-This constant stream of income translates into better support, and makes harder for a developer to abandon the app.
+This is usually the best way to keep users “engaged” with the app.
+This constant stream of income translates into better support, and makes harder for a developer to abandon the app because nobody is buying it anymore.

 Another thing is the customer support.
 Users will encounter bugs, and they will rant about in the comments, thanks to the lack of client support system in the app stores.
 By this, the developer is more keen to resolve them, which translates into users with their subscriptions being kept rather than cancelled.

-Remember that developers are “forced” to update the App every new major Android and iOS release, along with checking for new hardware compatibility, specially when a new flagship comes out, like a new Samsung Galaxy S, iPhone Pro Max, One Plus, or Google Pixel.
+Remember that developers are “forced” to update the App every new major Android and iOS release, along with checking for new hardware compatibility and feature opportunities, specially when a new flagship comes out, like a new Samsung Galaxy S, iPhone Pro Max, One Plus, or Google Pixel.
 That takes resources that only a subscription can maintain, as these companies don’t just gift phones to developers.

 But also, given the successfulness of the subscription model, everyone has been trying to abuse it to simply gain cheap bucks.